Roosevelt Building

 The Roosevelt Building is a high-rise residential building located along 7th Street in Downtown Los Angeles.
 It was completed in 1926 and was designed by Claude Beelman and Alexander Curlett in an Italian Renaissance Revival style.
 It was later converted to lofts.

 In 2007, the building was listed on the National Register of Historic Places.

 It is a 12-story building with an E-shaped plan, with light wells on the interior of the block.
 The Seventh Street facade is about 250 ft long and the Flower Street facade is about 137 ft.
 These facades are faced with off-white terra cotta made to look like rusticated stone blocks, which were manufactured by Gladding, McBean & Company.

-The building was constructed by the J. V. McNeil Company who constructed several of the high-rises in Las Angeles at this time.
+The building was constructed by the J. V. McNeil Company who constructed several of the high-rises in Los Angeles at this time.

 It is a three-part commercial structure, with a base, a shaft and a capital, consistent with Italian Renaissance Revival style.